 "We will construct the Maginot line too [sic] prevent the Germans from invading France."

-Italics: used to indicate book titles, to signal foreign expressions, or to add emphasis; should be used consistently throughout the paper.
+Italics: used to indicate book titles, to signal foreign expressions, or to add emphasis; should be used consistently throughout the paper (i.e., choose italics or underlining and consistently use one form).

 Correct Use of Italics: